top of page

 Stir-up Sunday

-Already?!
+It's fruitcake weather!
+This delightful jig has plenty of turns, teapot figures and chases, rotationally appropriate for a Stir-up Sunday!
 There's no cake with such a large percentage of admirers and detractors as the ubiquitous holiday fruitcake!
 Coming early this year, "Stir-up Sunday" is traditionally the Sunday before Advent to begin holiday baking, particularly for plum puddings or soused fruitcakes.
 Love them or hate them, when a fruitcake contains a good deal of alcohol and sugar it can remain edible for many years!
 Many antique fruitcakes remain extant and are cherished by their owners.
-Journalist Russell Baker claimed to be in possession of a fruitcake that a long-dead relative had baked in 1794 as a Christmas gift for President George Washington.
-Washington allegedly sent it back with a note explaining that it was “unseemly for Presidents to accept gifts weighing more than 80 pounds, even though they were only eight inches in diameter.”
-Another recent archaeological find of the fruitcake kind was a 106-year-old fruitcake discovered in 2017 by the Antarctic Heritage Trust in a hut on Cape Adare, part of the 1913 Terra Nova expedition let by Robert Falcon Scott.
-Wrapped in paper and the remains of a tin, the fruitcake was deemed "in excellent condition," according to the trust, and looking and smelling "almost edible"! 🍰 🍍 🍐 🍋 🍒
+The most recent archaeological find of a preserved fruitcake was a 106-year-old fruitcake discovered in 2017 by the Antarctic Heritage Trust in a hut on Cape Adare, part of the 1913 Terra Nova expedition let by Robert Falcon Scott.
+Wrapped in paper and the remains of a tin, the fruitcake was deemed "in excellent condition," according to the trust, and looking and smelling "almost edible"!
+As far as fruitcakes, go, you can't ask for more than that! 🤪 🍰 🍍 🍐 🍋 🍒

 The Fruitcake